SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

     *?resultList* is unified with a list which contains all elements of *?list* except all occurences of *?value*.

+##### Script-based validation

+The other method uses the well-known [Lua](https://lua.org) scripting language, which is certainly more accessible than rule-based programming.
+Here is a simple example:

+	return (pitstops() > 1)

+This means that the current scenario is considered valid, if at least two pitstops are planned.
+The previous example is of course very simple.
+Therefore, before presenting the available functions, let's take a look at a more complex example.

+	valid = true

+	for i, tc in ipairs(tyreCompounds()) do
+		if tc.color ~= "S" then
+			valid = false

+			break
+		end
+	end

+	return valid

+In this case, the current scenario is considered valid, when only soft tyre compounds have been used throughout the whole scenario.

+##### Builtin Functions

+  1. *totalFuel() => fuelAmount :: <number>, numRefuels :: <integer>*

+     The first value returned by *totalFuel* represents the total amount of fuel which will be used for the session and the second value is the number of refuels at the pitstops during the session.

+  2. *startFuel() => startFuel :: <number>*

+     Returns the amount of fuel in the car at the start of the session.

+  3. *pitstopFuel() => refuelAmount :: <number>, numRefuels :: <integer>*

+	 The first value returned by *pitstopFuel* represents the amount of fuel which will be refilled at the pitstops and the second value is the number of refuels at the pitstops.

+  4. *startTyreCompound() => { compound :: <string>, color :: <string> }*

+     Returns an object, which describes the tyre compound for the tyres mounted at the start of the session.
+Please note, that for *simple* "Wet", "Intermediate" and "Dry" compounds the color will always be "Black".

+  5. *startTyreSet() => tyreSet :: <integer>*

+     Same as the previous one, but the number of the mounted tyre set is returned.

+  6. *pitstopTyreCompounds() => tyreCompounds :: <array> of { compound :: <string>, color :: <string> }*

+     Returns a list of tyre compounds mounted in the various pitstops of the session.
+This list contains of objects, each of which represents a tyre compound for tyres mounted at a planned pitstop.

+  7. *pitstopTyreSets() => tyreSets :: <array> of <integer>*

+     ame as the previous one, but the number of the mounted tyre sets are returned in the list.

+  8. *refuels() => refuels :: <integer>*

+     Convenience function for: "local ignore, numRefuels = totalFuel()"

+  9. *tyreCompounds() => tyreCompounds :: <array> of { compound :: <string>, color :: <string> }*

+     Similar to *pitstopTyreCompounds*, but also include the info for the tyres mounted at the start of the session as the first value in the list.

+  10. *tyreSets() => tyreSets :: <array> of <integer>*

+      Similar to *pitstopTyreSets*, but also include the info for the tyres mounted at the start of the session as the first value in the list.

+The above functions will give you summarized information about all pitstops, which will be sufficient in most cases.
+But you can also acquire informations about each individual pitstop.

+  1. *pitstops() => count :: <integer>*

+     Returns the overall number of pitstops.

+  2. *pitstop(nr) => pitstop :: { lap :: <integer>, time :: <integer>, fuel :: <number>,
+					 tyreCompound :: false or <string>, tyreCompoundColor = false or <string>, tyreSet :: false or <string>}

+     This function returns an object which fully describes a planned pitstop.
+Notes: Tyre information will be *false*, if no tyre change is planned.
+The time represents the number of minutes into the race.

-##### Editing validation rules
+##### Editing validation rules and scripts

-To take a look at the predefined validation rules or to create your own ones, you can use a special rule editor, which can be opened by selecting the "Rules:" item in the "Session" menu.
+To take a look at the predefined validation rules and scripts or to create your own ones, you can use a special editor, which can be opened by selecting the "Validation:" item in the "Session" menu.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Validation%20Rules.JPG)

-You can create new rules by clicking on the "+" button or you can copy one of the existing rules as a starting point.
-The predefined validation rules cannot be changed, of course.
+You can create new rules by clicking on the "+" button or you can copy one of the existing rules or scripts as a starting point.
+The predefined validation rules and scripts cannot be changed, of course.

 ### Pitstop & Service